zenrocklabs/zenrock-docs/docs/docs/zrSign/devs/references/zrsign-connect.md

         IZrSign(zrSign).zrSignHash{value: _fee}(params);
     }

-    // Request a signature for a specific data payload
-    // This function uses the ZrSign contract to request a signature for a specific data payload
-    // Parameters:
-    // - walletTypeId: The ID of the wallet type associated with the data payload
-    // - fromAccountIndex: The index of the public key to be used for signing
-    // - dstChainId: The ID of the destination chain
-    // - payload: The data payload to be signed function reqSignForData(
-        bytes32 walletTypeId,
-        uint256 walletIndex,
-        bytes32 dstChainId,
-        bytes memory payload
-    ) internal virtual {
-        uint256 _fee = calculateFeeForSign(abi.encode(payload));
-        SignTypes.ZrSignParams memory params = SignTypes.ZrSignParams({
-            walletTypeId: walletTypeId,
-            walletIndex: walletIndex,
-            dstChainId: dstChainId,
-            payload: payload,
-            broadcast: false
-        });
-        IZrSign(zrSign).zrSignData{value: _fee}(params);
-    }

     // Request a signature for a transaction
     // This function uses the zrSIgn contract to request a signature for a transaction
     // Parameters: